newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Individuals remanded in a jail facility must have been convicted of a crime.
 Apart from convicted inmates, jails also house persons awaiting trial or a transfer to a state prison facility.

-New Mexico prison facilities are run by the state government, through the New Mexico Corrections Department or private organizations.
-However, the operation of state jails is the responsibility of the local law enforcement agency which is the Sheriff’s Department.
+The state government runs New Mexico prison facilities through the New Mexico Corrections Department or private organizations.
+However, the operation of state jails is the responsibility of the local law enforcement agency, which is the Sheriff’s Department.

 How Many Prisons are in New Mexico?